inertialsense/docs.inertialsense.com/docs/user-manual/faq.md

 ## How long can the IMX dead reckoning estimate position without GPS?

 The IMX inertial navigation integrates the IMU data to dead reckoning position and velocity estimation between GPS updates and for a short period of time during GPS outages.
 This dead reckoning is designed to filter out GPS noise and provide cleaner faster updates than are available via GPS alone.
 The IMX dead-reckons, or estimates position and velocity, between GPS updates and through brief GPS outages.
 However, it is not designed for extended position navigation without GPS aiding.
-Dead reckoning is disabled after 5 seconds of GPS outage in order to constrain position and velocity drift.
+Dead reckoning is disabled after 7 seconds of GPS outage in order to constrain position and velocity drift.
 The amount of position drift during dead reckoning can vary based on several factors, including system runtime, motion experienced, and bias stability.

 ## Can the IMX estimate position without GPS?

-No.  GPS is required to provide initial position estimation and to aid in IMU bias estimation.
+IMX can estimate the position for extended periods of time without GPS for ground vehicle dead reckoning applications only (see [Ground Vehicle Dead Reckoning](dead-reckoning/dead_reckoning)).
+When in standard mode (not ground vehicle dead reckoning) GPS is required to provide initial position estimation and to aid in IMU bias estimation.
 The IMX can dead reckon (estimate position without GPS) for brief periods of time.
 However, the quality of dead reckoning is a function of IMU bias estimation, which improves while the GPS is aiding the INS.

 ## How does vibration affect navigation accuracy?